ellemouton/setsolver/README.md

 ## Goal

-To address this catastrophic dilemma, I'm building a SET-solver that can assit in such a situation.
+To address this catastrophic dilemma, I'm building a SET-solver that can assist in such a situation.
 The goal is to have an app that you can use to quickly take a picture of the cards in front of you and then for it to indicate to you if a set is present.

 ## Components

-This project will need the following components to work:
+This project consists of the following components:

-1) App: A basic app (I will use Dart/Flutter) to capture the image & provide visual feedback about where a SET is on the picture.
+1) Front-end app: Basic Flutter app to capture the image of a set of SET cards and to provide visual feedback about where a set is.
+It will send the image to a back-end python app.
+2) Python Flask app to respond to queries from the front end.
-2) Edge detector: which will take the image and determine where all the cards are in the image.
+3) Edge detector: which will take image and determine where all the cards are in the image.
 Input: single image; Output: multiple images.
-3) Classifier: This will take each image produced by the edge detector and classify each image into a card.
-For each image, it must determine: Colour, Count, Shading and Shape.
-How?
-Well really this should use an ML model and yes that will be a good exercise but first I will just try to use some heuristics.
-4) Solver: Now that we have the set of cards in programmatic form, find any sets.
-5) As a cherry on top: pick on of the SETs found and draw rectangles of those cards on the original image.
+4) Classifier:
+   4.1) Card count: this is quite easy to do using heuristics: edge detection
+        of shapes over a certain area.
+   4.2) Shape, Colour and Fill: These will be done using 3 different ML models
+        that I will train with some data.
+5) Solver:
+   Once we know which cards are on the table, the next step is just to find if there is a valid set.
+6) Report the results back to the front-end app

 ## What is complete?
  - [x] Brute force solver in Golang.
 I made it quite general so you could even